 Read these recommendations and consider spending just a few dollars more for those components that will save you time and frustration.

 Operating System

-Any Windows XP, 2000, or Vista operating system is recommended.
-All new Epilog lasers are designed to work with all the different 32 bit versions of XP, 2000, and Vista.
+Any Windows 2000, XP, Vista or Windows 7 operating system is recommended.
+All new Epilog lasers are designed to work with these various Windows versions.

 RAM - Random Access Memory